Skip to main content

 • Siegfried Fischbacher took up magic at the age of eight, learning from books after being inspired by a street performer swallowing razor blades.

-• Roy Horn fell in love with animals as a young child, referring to the family's jet-black half-wolf dog Hexe (Witch) as his only friend: "I was a prince and Hexe was my unicorn."
+• Roy Horn was enamored with animals as a young child, and spoke about the family's black half-wolf dog Hexe (Witch) as his only friend: "I was a prince and Hexe was my unicorn."

 • Roy was working as a bellboy on a ship when he met Siegfried, who had a small magic act on the ship.
 In an attempt to improve the act, Roy smuggled a cheetah aboard the ship in a laundry bag, for Siegfried to incorporate into his routine.
 Both men were discovered and fired, but the partnership was born.